erudnick-cohen/Pokemon-Crystal-Item-Randomizer/README.md

 # Pokemon Crystal Item Randomizer
 This is an item randomizer for pokemon crystal.
-Unlike many existing pokemon randomizers, this randomizer not only randomizes what pokemon appear, but also the item locations of the regular and key items in the game.
+Unlike many existing pokemon randomizers, this randomizer not only randomizes what pokemon appear, but also the item locations of the regular(non-hidden) and key items in the game.

 # Prequisites to run the randomizer
 In order to run this item randomizer you need the ability to build pokecrystal (https://github.com/pret/pokecrystal), instructions on how to do this can be found in the README for pokecrystal.
 Additionally, you need python installed with the PyYAML package.